-After the genset has been serviced and reinstalled in the pontoon boat, inspect the installation and test the genset to confirm that the genset will operate properly and produce rated power.
+After the genset has been serviced and reinstalled, inspect the installation and test the genset to confirm that the genset will operate properly and produce rated power.
 Check each of the following areas before putting the genset into service.

 MOUNTING